Phonons, electrons and thermal transport in Planckian high T$_c$ materials: Phonons and overdoped cuprates

 A long standing puzzle of optimally doped cuprates is why the $T$-linear resistivity fails to show a feature associated to the onset of scattering from classical phonons above some temperature.
 In Figs. \ref{fig:highTc} and \ref{fig:over} we have seen two instances in which such a feature is, in fact, visible.
 Fig.~\ref{fig:lessover} furthermore shows how one of the features disappears in mildly overdoped samples, but before optimal doping is reached.
 This may be a fruitful angle to attack this puzzle.
-In particular, the presence of an additive $T^2$ term throughout the disappearance may shore up our confidence in a quasiparticle description.
-A possible explanation for the absence of a feature in the resistivity close to optimal doping is a Planckian bound on scattering that prevents scattering channels from adding beyond a certain point \cite{Bruin804, Hartnoll2015}.
+In particular, the presence of an additive $T^2$ term throughout the disappearance may shore up our confidence in a quasiparticle description.\footnote{In contrast, perfectly $T$-linear resistivity at the lowest temperatures, seemingly without a $T^2$ term, has been reported close to a critical doping in e.g. LSCO \cite{Cooper603}, Nd-LSCO \cite{Daou2009}, PCCO \cite{PhysRevLett.81.4720} and LCCO \cite{Jin2011}.} A possible explanation for the absence of a feature in the resistivity close to optimal doping is a Planckian bound on scattering that prevents scattering channels from adding beyond a certain point \cite{Bruin804, Hartnoll2015}.
 If a quasiparticle description indeed holds in these mildly overdoped materials at around 200 K, one can hope to understand in detail how non-phonon scattering below 200 K manages to continuously morph into phonon scattering above 200K.